Medical Tourism vs. U.S. Healthcare: Cost Comparison 2026

 Fertility treatments offer another compelling case.
 IVF cycles in the U.S. average $12,000 just for the procedure, with medications adding another $4,000-$7,000.
 Panama offers complete IVF packages around $5,600, often including consultations and embryo storage that would cost extra in the U.S.

-Why Latin America works for U.S. patients
+Why Does Latin America Work Well for U.S. Patients?

 Geography alone makes Latin American destinations appealing.
 You’re not dealing with 12-hour flights or major jet lag when you need to recover from surgery.
 These countries have built substantial medical infrastructure while maintaining cost advantages that can save U.S. patients $20,000-$100,000 depending on the procedure.